dywang0323/Wetland_incubation/README.md

 # Wetland_incubation
-This resptory is used to record the data analysis for the wetland soil project, the datasets including measured metabolites concentration, field metagenomics data, metaproteomics data.
+This resptory is used to record the data analysis for the wetland soil project, the datasets including measured metabolites concentration, field metagenomics data, metaproteomics data from incubation.